hackshackers/hackshackers-hugo/content/news/2014/09/hackshackers-buenos-aires-became-worlds-biggest-hh-group-role-maradona-theory-applied-community-building.md

 ---
-title: How Hacks/Hackers Buenos Aires became the world’s biggest H/H chapter, or the role of the “Maradona theory” applied to community-building
+title: How Hacks/Hackers Buenos Aires became the world’s biggest H/H group, or the role of the “Maradona theory” applied to community-building
 authors:
 - Mariano Blejman